ShrineFox/Persona-5-Mod-Menu/README.md

 # ATTENTION PC/SWITCH USERS
-**No update for PC/Switch has been released just yet!!**
-You can expect a new release as soon as bugs have been sufficiently fixed ([track progress here](https://trello.com/c/On4NnqmQ/54-persona-5r-mod-menu-update).)
-This repository has very recently been restructured.
-These changes make it easier to maintain the PS3 and PS4 versions of the menu while keeing all changes in sync with the new PC/Switch ports.
+**The latest update is not complete**, but a preview release for PC can be found [here](https://github.com/ShrineFox/Persona-5-Mod-Menu/releases/tag/1.9).
 Thank you for your patience.
+This repository has been restructured to support building for P5 PS3, as well as P5R on consoles and PC.
+These changes make it easier to maintain the mod on all platforms while keeping changes in sync.
+You can expect a full release as soon as bugs have been sufficiently fixed ([track progress here](https://trello.com/c/On4NnqmQ/54-persona-5r-mod-menu-update).)

 # Persona 5 (Royal) Mod Menu
 **Custom scripts for P5 & P5R that replace the square button function with a fully featured trainer**